 Important!
 The above search does not return results that have the exact value “Apache”.
 Rather, it will find hosts where the word Apache appears in the server header.
-For example, the value “Apache Server” would be returned.
+For example, the value “Apache Server” would be returned as a result.

-If you want to search for an exact match, you can query the associated
+If you want to search for an exact match, use the equals operator: